chenurawinrada/MOLOX-Instagram-Hacking-Tool/README.md

 # MOLOX-Instagram-Hacking-Tool
 <b>[Warning!]</b> This tool is only for educational purposes.
 So DO NOT use it to harm anyone.

+<h2>If you are using windows, then change the 'clear' into 'cls' in os.system('clear') in line No: 15</h2>

 <h3>Steps.</h3>

 1 Enter the account name or username or mailaddr as the target.<br>